-People with this condition are unable to move their eyes in all directions.
-Often, though, they can make partial eye movements.
+People with this condition are unable to move their eyes in all directions, especially looking upward.

 International Classification of Diseases, 9th Revision (ICD9)367.52 | 378.55 | 378.56 | 378.71 | 378.72 | 378.86 | 378.87 | 378.9 | 379

-Review Date: 2/13/2008
+Review Date: 5/21/2012

-Reviewed By: Luc Jasmin, MD, PhD, Departments of Anatomy & Neurological Surgery, University of California, San Francisco, CA. Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: Luc Jasmin, MD, PhD, Department of Neurosurgery at Cedars-Sinai Medical Center, Los Angeles, and Department of Anatomy at UCSF, San Francisco, CA. Review provided by VeriMed Healthcare Network.
+Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
+Health Solutions, Ebix, Inc.